Hive Developer Portal

-In this tutorial we will explain and show you how to pull a list of both active and expiring vesting delegations from the Steem blockchain using the
+In this tutorial we will explain and show you how to pull a list of both active and expiring vesting delegations from the Hive blockchain using the

 steem class found within the steem-python library.

-The Steem python library has a built-in function to pull information from the blockchain.
+The Hive python library has a built-in function to pull information from the blockchain.
 We are using the

 get_expiring_vesting_delegations methods found within the